-Adopting and caring for a dog can be an extremely rewarding experience.
-It’s really not surprising that there were almost 90 million adopted pet dogs in the U.S. in 2017.
-But adopting a second dog when you're already caring for one canine is something pet owners often hesitate to do.
-Are there any good arguments for bringing another pooch into your household?
+Caring for a dog can be a rewarding experience, but adopting a second dog when you're already caring for one is something pet owners often hesitate to do.
+Are there any good arguments for bringing another pet into your household?

 Statistically, majority of people only care for one dog at a time, and many refuse to consider adopting a second dog.
 Cat owners, for example, are much more likely to adopt a second cat, and it’s evident by the fact that there are more pet cats in the U.S. but more households with dogs instead of cats.

-The chief reason for this is likely because dogs are not as low maintenance as cats are, are require more time, money and effort on the owner's part.
+It's likely because dogs are not as low maintenance as cats are, are require more time, money and effort on the owner's part.
 Yet, on a per person count, more people still adopt dogs than cats because of all the benefits they bring into our lives.
-So if you're considering about getting a second dog and are unsure whether it's a good idea, here are 16 reasons that will maybe convince you otherwise.
+So if you're thinking about getting a second dog and are unsure whether it's a good idea, here are 16 reasons that will maybe convince you otherwise.

-16 Reasons Why Getting a Second Dog Is a Good Idea
+16 Good Reasons for Adopting a Second Dog

 1. It’s more than twice the fun